Understand the procedures needed to deal with difficulties in the workplace and employment relationship

 Handling disciplinary interviews

-The employer should train and support all line managers to ensure that they’re confident and competent to carry out disciplinary meetings.
-The HR department should advise them on relevant legislation and the organisation’s own policies and procedures, and how to prepare for and conduct the interview.
+The employer should train and support all line managers to ensure that they are confident and competent to carry out disciplinary meetings.
+HR should advise about relevant legislation and the organisation’s own policies and procedures, and how to prepare for and conduct interviews and meetings.

-An employee or worker is entitled to be accompanied by a work colleague or trade union official at formal disciplinary and grievance interviews.
+An employee or worker (see our Employment status factsheet) is entitled to be accompanied by a work colleague or trade union official at formal disciplinary and grievance interviews.
 It’s good practice for an employer to offer this at any investigatory meeting.
 Employers don’t usually have to allow other companions (for example family members or lawyers) but may do so if they wish.

 Ensure everyone involved in conducting the disciplinary process understands the importance of following the correct procedure; even if the case against an employee seems proven, the individual may still be treated unfairly if the correct procedures aren’t followed.